GXLI97/GXLI97.github.io/home.md

 You can find my (perpetually outdated) CV [here]({{site.url}}/pdfs/gene_li_cv.pdf).

 ## Recent News
+* New paper accepted to ALT 2024.
+See you in San Diego!
 * New paper on agnostic policy-based RL accepted to NeurIPS 2023.
 * Started a Google Student Researcher role in July 2023.
 * Attended [RL Summer School](https://rlsummerschool.com) in Barcelona, Spain in June 2023.